alexkampos/First-Private-School-System-Connected-to-Data-Base/README.md

 ## Demonstration

-Starting the application, user will be asked if he/she wants to add extra data to database or proceed to presentation with only the syntetic data.
+Starting the application, user will be asked if he/she wants to add/associate data to/from database or proceed to presentation with only the syntetic data.

+#### Choosing to insert/associate data

+User will see a menu with all data insertions or data associations possible to choose from.